 Phosphatidylserine (PS) is a phospholipid that’s found in high concentrations in the brain.
 PS is made up of amino and fatty acids and it’s a main component of cell membranes.
 Supplementing with PS has been shown to help maintain mental sharpness and optimal brain function in aging individuals.*

-As one of the brain’s fundamental building blocks, PS is a critical component of healthy brain function.
-PS plays a key role in cellular function by supporting the production of neurotransmitters, cellular repair and hormone secretion.
-Its powerful antioxidant properties also help protect the brain from harmful pathogens.
+As one of the brain’s fundamental building blocks, PS is a critical component of healthy brain function.* PS plays a key role in cellular function by supporting the production of neurotransmitters, cellular repair and hormone secretion.* Its powerful free-radical fighting properties also help protect the brain from harmful oxidation.*

-Studies have shown that supplementing with PS can slow down the rate of cognitive decline in individuals with Alzheimer’s or dementia.
-A growing body of research indicates that PS supplements can help slow down memory loss due to age.
+Studies have shown that supplementing with PS may help with cognitive decline.* A growing body of research indicates that PS supplements can help with memory loss due to age.*

-Bacopa monnieri is an ancient herb native to India that has long been used in Ayurvedic medicine for its ability to improve memory, learning and focus.
+Bacopa monnieri is an ancient herb native to India that has long been used in Ayurvedic medicine for its ability to support memory, learning and focus.*

-Like the nutrients mentioned above, Bacopa is a powerful antioxidant that can help protect the brain from free radical damage.
-Bacopa also supports nerve cell formation, circulation and stress management.
+Like the nutrients mentioned above, Bacopa is a powerful free-radical fighter that can help protect the brain from oxidative damage.* Bacopa also supports nerve cell formation, circulation and stress management.*

 Why is everyone talking about Curcumin?

-Curcumin can improve mood and memory in people demonstrating age-related memory loss, according to a 2018 study by researchers at UCLA.
-Throughout the study, subjects demonstrated a 28% improvement in memory tests when taking curcumin twice daily.
+Curcumin can help support a healthy mood and memory in people demonstrating age-related memory loss, according to a 2018 study by researchers at UCLA.* Throughout the study, subjects demonstrated a 28% improvement in memory tests when taking curcumin twice daily.*

-Curcumin, the active ingredient in turmeric, is known for its antioxidant and anti-inflammatory properties.
-It can help improve memory by increasing brain-derived neurotrophic factor (BDNF), which is a protein that promotes brain cell production.
-Curcumin also supports healthy blood flow and neurotransmitter formation, critical for memory and learning.
+Curcumin, the active ingredient in turmeric, is known for its free-radical fighting properties and ability to support a healthy inflammatory response.* It may help with memory retention by increasing brain-derived neurotrophic factor (BDNF), which is a protein that promotes brain cell production.* Curcumin also supports healthy blood flow and neurotransmitter formation, critical for memory and learning.*